 - One of my vases is featured in a non-linear physics photo gallery.

-- I'm an active member of Firefly Watch.
+- I'm an active member of Firefly Watch, and the Cloud Appreciation Society.

 - The very first person to buy one of my pots was artist Robert Bateman in 1968.